luky1971/g_dice/README.md

 -eta_atom: Specify the name of the output file.
 -g and -c: Specify your own gamma and C parameters for svm-train.

+Copyright 2015, University of South Florida.
+Authors: Ahnaf Siddiqui, Mohsen Botlani-Esfahani, and Dr. Sameer Varma

+### Acknowledgments:

+Support vector machine training is provided by libsvm, copyright 2000-2014 Chih-Chung Chang and Chih-Jen Lin.

+The authors would like to acknowledge the use of the services provided by Research Computing at the University of South Florida.